-The Upcoming Cyclone in India: In today’s article, I have given some information about Cyclone in very simple language which is very important for various competitive exams.
+In today’s article, I have provided some details about the Upcoming Cyclone in India in very simple language which is very important for various competitive exams.

-After reading this article you will know the following information ___
+▪ After reading this article you will know the following details___

 - Who names tropical cyclones?